-Step 2: Using Fiscal Year 2020 assessment records, identify Cohort 2022 students assessed on the AIMS A Science assessment and remove them from denominator of the current year calculation.
+Step 2: Using Fiscal Year 2019 assessment records, identify Grade 8 students who were assessed on the MSAA ELA or Math or the AIMS-A Science assessment in 2019 and remove them from denominator of the current year calculation.
+(These students will be tested on MSAA ELA and Math when they are in Grade 11 and will not be included in the count for 95% tested in 2021.)

-Step 3: Using Fiscal Year 2019 assessment records, identify Cohort 2021 students assessed on the AIMS A Science assessment in Grade 10.
+Step 3: Using Fiscal Year 2018 assessment records, identify students who were assessed on the MSAA ELA or Math or the AIMS-A Science assessment when they were in Grade 8.
+This step identifies those students who should have taken MSAA ELA and Math in 2021.
 Add to these students to the denominator of the current year calculation.
-This step identifies the students who should be taking MSAA in Grade 11 of the current fiscal year.